marygale/it380/README.md

 | Database username | root |
 | Database password |  |

+If test database name already exist on your phpmyadmin make sure no table are present under these database name.
 Initial load will run a sql script to create tables and migrate data from the clean csv to the database.